Adopting A Cocker Spaniel - Pros and Cons?

 We can remove some of this stress by keeping the house quiet and bonding with him as quickly as possible.

-There are a lot of things that you can do BEFORE you collect your adopted dog to make sure things go smoothly, and to help him settle in quickly when you bring him home.
+You can do many things BEFORE you collect your adopted dog to ensure things go smoothly and help him settle in quickly when you bring him home.

 Keep His First Few Days Quiet And Calm